vookinc/htmlmaker_js/README.md

 _JSON group:_ versatileblockparas

-_HTML element:_ n/a
+_HTML element: n/a_

 _data-type: none_

 _class:_ BookmakerProcessingInstructionbpi, SpaceBreak-Internalint

-Versatile Block Paragraphs are paragraphs that should be included when tagging contiguous blocks of the aforementioned block-types: Extracts, Epigraphs, Boxes, Sidebar, or Poetry.
-This is only where the preceding and following sibling are both members of the same block type; a Versatile Block Paragraph leading or trailing a block is not included.
+Versatile Block Paragraphs are paragraphs that should be included in contiguous blocks of _any_ of the aforementioned block-types: Extracts, Epigraphs, Poetry, Boxes, or Sidebars.
+They are only included when the preceding and following siblings are both members of the same block type– Versatile Block Paragraphs at the beginning or end of a contiguous block are not included in the block.

 #### Sample 1